MicrosoftDocs/visualstudio-docs/docs/ide/customizing-window-layouts-in-visual-studio.md

 ---
-title: Customize window layouts and personalize document tabs
+title: Customize preferred window layouts & document tabs
 description: Learn how to customize tabs and windows in Visual Studio to create layouts that work best for your development workflows. ms.date: 08/30/2023 ms.topic: conceptual